nknapp/thought/README.md

   -h, --help     output usage information

 Commands:
+  run [options]  Generate documentation from your package.json and some
+                 templates.
-  run [options]  Generate documentation from your package.json and some templates. init           Register scripts in the current module's package.json check-engines  Check that all engines (such as npm) have versions that ensure Thought to run correctly up-to-date     Perform up-to-date check of the current documentation.
-Exit with non-zero exit-code when thought must be run again.
+  init           Register scripts in the current module's package.json up-to-date     Perform up-to-date check of the current documentation.
+Exit
+                 with non-zero exit-code when thought must be run again.
 ```

 #### `thought init`: Using Thought as version-script for npm